theresarocha/estudos_python/README.md

-# O Perfil do Profissional de Dados do Brasil
+# Perfil do Profissional de Dados do Brasil

 Autor: Theresa Rocha